Lapin0t/phd-manuscript/main/02_games.typ

 Interaction trees~#mcite(<XiaZHHMPZ20>) were originally introduced to encode arbitrary---i.e., possibly non-terminating---computation.
 As such, apart from monadic operators, they support _iteration operators_, which intuitively allow one to write arbitrary "while" loops.
-Pioneered by Calvin Elgot in the setting of fixed points #tom[Homog: fixed points vs fixpoints] in algebraic theories~#mcite(<Elgot75>), iteration in monadic computations enjoys a vast literature.
+Pioneered by Calvin #nm[Elgot] in the setting of fixed points #tom[Homog: fixed points vs fixpoints] in algebraic theories~#mcite(<Elgot75>), iteration in monadic computations enjoys a vast literature.
 Recalling that a monadic term $a cl M th X$ can be understood as an